bcgov/data-publication/pages/bcdc_data_onboarding_and_workflow copy.md

 1. Publish the OGL to a public site so that it can add it to the drop down list of licence options.

 ## HOW TO CREATE A NEW METADATA RECORD
+If wanting to use the CKAN API to create metadata you will find more information [here](pages/bcdc_api_dev_workflow.md).

 1. Click the **Log in** button the upper right to log into the [BC Data Catalogue](https://catalogue.data.gov.bc.ca/dataset).
 	+ This will take you to your dashboard that may or may be useful for you.